att-innovate/firework/README.md

 That was quite the process, I know.
 To summarize, we learned how to remotely interact with a Dell PowerEdge R720xd server using its built-in iDRAC controller, install CentOS 7 on the server with a GNOME Desktop environment, install VNC server and client software on the server and macbook respectively, install the Altera EDA tools (Quartus Prime Standard Edition, ModelSim-Intel FPGA Edition) we'll be using with the Arria 10 SoC Development Kit, and acquire and serve a license for the features we need.
 With our board selected and hardware development environment set up, we're now ready to begin designing the hardware-accelerated system!

-### 3. Understanding the software you wish to accelerate
+### 3. Understand the software you wish to accelerate

 *This is perhaps the most important step.* Time spent here will directly impact your approach to the problem, the design of your hardware accelerator, and ultimately your success in imporving system performance.
 A philosophy I adhere to is that one's understanding of how something works is directly proportional to that individual's ability to debug issues or improve upon its design.
 When you're attempting to replace components of a large software project with specialized hardware, this is especially true.
 The goal of this step is to fundamentally understand **the movement of and operations on data**.
 This will help you identify *performance bottlenecks* in the software.
 Is the system *memory bandwidth-limited*?
 Is it *computation-limited*?
 Answering these questions provides insight into what can be tuned to improve performance.